UP: 20-year-old pregnant woman hangs self | Law-Order

 - India

-A five-month pregnant woman hanged herself in Kanakpur village here after her husband refused to take her along with him, police said on Tuesday.
+A pregnant woman hanged herself at a village here after her husband refused to take her along to Goa where he had found a new job, police said on Tuesday.

-The incident took place on Monday night in Suriyawan area, Station House Officer Pradeep Kumar said.
-Shivani (20) was upset as her husband Raj Kumar Bind got a job in Goa and was not taking her along, he said.
+Shivani (20), who was seven-months pregnant, hanged herself on Monday night in her room in Bhadohi district's Kanakpur village after her husband left for Goa, Station House Officer Pradeep Kumar said.

+Raj Kumar Bind had told his wife Shivani about the new job a week earlier and refused to take her along due to which she was upset, police said.

 The body has been sent for post-mortem and a probe is underway, police said.